bfl3tch/bfl3tch/README.md

-### Hi, I'm Brian 👋
+### Hi, I'm Brian 🙋‍♂️ (he/him)

-##### I have a passion for problem solving, from the simplest of repairs to when lives are at stake.
+##### I have a passion for problem solving, from the simplest of repairs to when the stakes couldn't be higher.
 I like to be a part of logical, thoughtful solutions, and I believe teams are what get us there.

 #### Things I love talking about:
 ##### 🪖 leadership communication 🌲 environmental issues  🌄  the great outdoors 🏀 🏈 🏃🏼‍♂ 🏄🏼‍♂️ sports of any sort 🏕  travel  🚤 🎣 boating/fishing